Just Browsing at the Bluecoat

 Always double check opening hours with the venue before making a special visit.

-Image supplied by Blue Coat
+Image supplied by Bluecoat

 Book now

 Surely, we must all be familiar with this exchange: “Can I help you with anything?
 No thanks, just browsing.” as you slowly inch away.
-This winter, you can browse and touch guilt-free at Bluecoat’s new exhibition Just Browsing, a show that borrows from the shopping area around the gallery, presenting a collection of works that can be touched, worn (literally) and bought to take home.
+This winter, you can browse and touch guilt-free at the Bluecoat’s new exhibition Just Browsing, a show that borrows from the shopping area around the gallery, presenting a collection of works that can be touched, worn (literally) and bought to take home.

 The exhibition is part of the Felt season, a new programme of exhibitions and events that allow audiences to get closer to the artworks and engage beyond looking.